FrederikLeed/inventory-collector/README.md

 # getinventory

-A collection of script to collect inventory from servers
+A collection of scripts to collect inventory from servers